pusalabhuvansaikrishna/FastAPI-BasicApplicatioon/README.md

 # Process to Run the API
 1) Clone the Repo
 2) Open the Project in the IDE
+3) Install the Requirements.txt
-3) run the terminal with the following cmd: uvicorn main:app --reload
+4) run the terminal with the following cmd: **uvicorn main:app --reload**